randallb/angular-hammer/README.md

     hm-tap="{expression}"

-You can change the default settings by adding a second attribute with options:
+You can change the default settings for the instance by adding a second attribute with options:

-    hm-tap-opts="{drag: false, transform: false}"
+    hm-options="{drag: false, transform: false}"

 Include the angular-hammer.js file, and add `hmTouchevents` to your app’s dependencies.